Samoa Education Network advocacy for better education policies and programmes

 SEN will draw on the experience of its members, especially METI the lead agency, and its relationships with CBOs and rural villages, to build capacities and provide evidence from the ground as a basis for constructive critique of the Government's policies and gaps, especially in relation to education quality, access and inclusion.
 SEN will also strengthen relationships and engagements with the new Government and MESC officials to advance its advocacies.

-An earlier phase of the project was implemented in 2020-2021 with support from Education Out Loud.
+The first phase of the project was implemented in 2020-2021 with support from Education Out Loud of 88.319 USD.